 - Gives an overview of the components of the Agent and their health.

 - Queries the local cache of the mapping between the pods living on

-NODE_NAME, and the cluster level metadata they are associated with (e.g., endpoints).
+NODE_NAME, and the cluster level metadata they are associated with, such as endpoints.
 Not specifying the

 NODE_NAME runs the mapper on all the nodes of the cluster.

 datadog-cluster-agent flare <CASE_ID>

 - Similarly to the node-based Agent, the Cluster Agent can aggregate the logs and the configurations used and forward an archive to the support team, or be deflated and used locally.
 Note: this command runs from within the Cluster Agent pod.

 The following environment variables are supported: